What is Psychotherapy?

-Group Therapy: In group therapy sessions, attending patients who have a unifying problem or illness share their thoughts, emotions and experiences in a supporting environment.
+Group Therapy: In group therapy sessions, attending patients who have a unifying problem or illness share their thoughts, emotions, and experiences in a supportive environment.
 It increases personal awareness of others who share similar problems and creates a comforting sense of community.
 The role of a therapist in group settings is to encourage personal and collective reflection to encourage growth and understanding.

 When to Consider Therapy